Emily Greenhalgh

 Picture

-As a member of the Communications and Education team at NOAA's Climate Program Office (CPO), I regularly led the creation of a number of annual reports, briefing sheets, and presentations.
-The audiences varied from members of Congress to scientists and the general public.
+Both at the MBL and as a member of the Communications and Education team at NOAA's Climate Program Office (CPO), I regularly led the creation of a number of annual reports, briefing sheets, and presentations.
+The audiences varied from members of Congress to scientists to donors to the general public.

 OTHER PUBLICATIONS